 There’s another option you might be tempted to dismiss as unhealthy - but given your workout is as intense as your appetite, a peanut butter banana smoothie bowl might just be the answer you’re looking for.
 The potassium in the banana helps with nerve & muscle function, while the carbs release slow, steady levels of glucose into your bloodstream.

 Choose from the above recipes what you feel suits your body & metabolism the best.
 Some people are down with a simple fruit smoothie, while some love an indulgent peanut butter banana bowl for their morning pick-me-up.
+Understand your body and find the best pre workout meal timing to indulge in these options and get yourself charged up for the day.

 Love these healthy & mouthwatering dishes?
 Follow our blog for more such ideas & insights.